King Kong vs. Godzilla: Plot

 Mr. Tako, head of Pacific Pharmaceuticals, is frustrated with the television shows his company is sponsoring and wants something to boost his ratings.
 When a doctor tells Tako about a giant monster he discovered on the small Faro Island, Tako believes that it would be a brilliant idea to use the monster to gain publicity.
 Tako sends two men, Osamu Sakurai and Kinsaburo Furue, to find and bring back the monster.
 Meanwhile, the American nuclear submarine Seahawk gets caught in an iceberg.
 The iceberg collapses, unleashing Godzilla, who had been trapped within it since 1955.
-Godzilla destroys the submarine and makes his way towards Japan, attacking a military base as he journeys southward.
+Godzilla destroys the submarine and makes its way towards Japan, attacking a military base as it journeys southward.

 On Faro Island, a gigantic octopus crawls ashore and attacks the native village in search of Farolacton juice, taken from a species of red berry native to the island.
 The mysterious Faro monster, revealed to be King Kong, arrives and defeats the octopus.
 Kong drinks several vases full of the juice while the islanders perform a ceremony, which causes him to fall asleep.
 Sakurai and Furue place Kong on a large raft and begin to transport him back to Japan.
-Mr. Tako arrives on the ship transporting Kong, but a JSDF ship stops them and orders them to return Kong to Faro Island.
+Mr. Tako arrives on the ship transporting Kong, but a JSDF ship stops them and orders that Kong must be kept out of Japan.
 Meanwhile, Godzilla arrives in Japan and terrorizes the countryside.
 Kong wakes up and breaks free from the raft.
-Reaching the mainland, Kong confronts Godzilla and proceeds to throw giant rocks at Godzilla.
-Godzilla is not fazed by King Kong's rock attack and uses his atomic heat ray to burn him.
+Reaching the mainland, Kong confronts Godzilla and proceeds to throw giant rocks at him.
+Godzilla is not fazed by King Kong's rock attack and uses its heat ray to burn him.
 Kong retreats after realizing that he is not yet ready to take on Godzilla.